Kberwind/vis-in-sys/README.md

 The final report of findings and design considerations The presentation slides

-This repository does not include the dataset, as it is not publicly availible.
+This repository does not include the dataset, as the whole dataset is not publicly availible.